 San Patricio County is located near the geographic center of North America, in South Texas, on the Gulf of Mexico coastline.
 The county is less than 200 miles (300 kilometers) from the international border with Mexico.

-Our industries include an energy sector that impacts world markets, agriculture that feeds and clothes millions of people and maritime industries that keep the country’s fifth busiest port running smoothly and efficiently.
+Our industries include an energy sector that impacts world markets, agriculture that feeds and clothes millions of people and maritime industries that keep the country’s third-largest port (by tonnage) running smoothly and efficiently.

 In the last ten years, the county has strengthened foreign trade relations with Latin America and Asia.
 Ongoing expansion of the Panama Canal means larger, higher-volume maritime traffic between the eastern U.S., the Gulf Coast, Asian ports like Tianjin, China, the world’s fourth busiest and Colombia’s Palmero Port Society, both of which the Port of Corpus Christi has entered into trade agreements.